ome/omero-documentation/developers/Omero.rst

 features of the OMERO software.
 After that you will likely want to :ref:` install the server <rst_installation>` and
 ` clients <https://www.openmicroscopy.org/site/support/omero4/clients>`_:
 Insight, Web.
 Play with it, test data.
-You can also try out the `CLI </ome/wiki/OmeroCli>`_.
+You can also try out the |OmeroCli|.

 After that, the `WorkingWithOmero </ome/wiki/WorkingWithOmero>`_ page is probably a good next step.
 It describes various tools and resources you